-The mobile ions are modeled as charged hard spheres with diameters 0.12 nm (Li+), 0.19 nm (Na+), 0.266 nm (K+), 0.34 nm (Cs+), 0.198 nm (Ca2+), and 0.362 nm (Cl-).
-The solvent is represented as a dielectric continuum (dielectric coefficient 78.5) in this so-called primitive model of electrolytes (PM).
-Nonner et al. [15, 16] have used both the PM and the solvent primitive model (SPM, in which water is a solvent made of uncharged hard spheres) in computations of the Ca channel and found that the two models give qualitatively similar but quantitatively different predictions of ion accumulation (the SPM gives the same selectivities but in a smaller filter volume).
-A similar conclusion can be drawn from the works of Tang et al. who studied XXX diffusivity and conductivity in a pore using both the PM [20] and the SPM [21] to represent the electrolyte.
+The mobile ions are modeled as charged hard spheres with diameters 0.12 nm (Li+), 0.19 nm (Na+), 0.266 nm (K+), $0.34 \text{ nm} (\text{Cs}^+), 0.198 \text{ nm} (\text{Ca}^{2+}), \text{and} 0.362 \text{ nm} (\text{Cl}^-).$ The solvent is represented as a dielectric continuum (dielectric coefficient 78.5) in this so-called primitive model of electrolytes (PM).
+Nonner et al. have used both the PM and the solvent primitive model (SPM, in which water is a solvent made of uncharged hard spheres) in computations of the Ca channel and found that the two models give qualitatively similar but quantitatively different predictions of ion accumulation (the SPM gives the same selectivities but in a smaller filter volume).
+A similar conclusion can be drawn from the works of Tang et al. who studied diffusivity and conductivity in a pore using both the PM and the SPM to represent the electrolyte.
 We start with the PM because its simulations take much less time, allowing much more exploration of conditions and alternatives.

 The dielectric coefficient is assumed to be uniform everywhere (78.5) although polarization is likely to be less in the protein or lipid than it is in the aqueous baths.
 The assumption of a uniform dielectric coefficient is expected to reduce electrostatic effects in the filter.
-We accept this simplification temporarily because the polarizability of the filter region is presently unknown and will replace it as soon as the necessary information is available.
+We accept this simplification temporarily because the polarizability of the filter region is presently unknown.

-For the details of the canonical MC simulations the reader is referred to reference [19].
-The electrostatic effect of the periodic images in the axial direction (for which pbc's are applied) was taken into account using the charged line method [17].
-The accuracy of this pbc method has been assessed [22].
+For the details of the canonical MC simulations the reader is referred to reference 19.
+The electrostatic effect of the periodic images in the axial direction (for which pbc's are applied) was taken into account using the charged line method.
+The accuracy of this pbc method has been assessed.
 An important feature of the simulation was that equilibration between the small and crowded filter and the large and dilute bath was accelerated by 'preference sampling'.
 In this technique, special MC steps, namely particle jumps, are performed, and the jumps that occur between the filter and the bath are given preference.
-The resulting bias is balanced by a factor that scales the probability of acceptance of MC steps [19].
+The resulting bias is balanced by a factor that scales the probability of acceptance of MC steps.
 This method has been calibrated and checked and does not introduce significant error in the domain in which we use it.
 Because the canonical ensemble was used, bath concentrations were an output of the simulation.
 Each production run was preceded by a short simulation to obtain an estimate of concentrations, followed by an adjustment of the dimension H in order to approximate the desired concentrations in the far bath.
-WOLFGANG please verify that "H" upper case H is identified in the relevant figure.
 A typical run consisted of $3 \times 10^5$ Monte Carlo steps.
-Error bars shown in Figs. 2, 4, and 6 give the standard errors between local averages formed about subsets of $10^4$ successive steps.
+Error bars shown in Figs. 2, 4, and 6 (below) give the standard errors between local averages formed about subsets of 10 successive steps.

-3 Results and Discussion
+3 Results and discussion